-Through the first week of June 1862, General Thomas J. "Stonewall" Jackson steadily fell back up the Shenandoah Valley, under pressure from two widely separated Federal columns.
-His monumental triumphs at Front Royal and Winchester, on May 23 and 25, had unhinged Unionist aspirations for control of the Valley, but now fresh Northern forces under John C. Fremont and James Shields pursued him in quest of revenge.
+Through the first week of June 1862, after defeating Maj.
+Gen. Nathaniel Banks and pushing his Yankees back to the Potomac River, Maj.
+Gen. Thomas J. "Stonewall" Jackson found that his pursuit had dangerously extended his column along the Shenandoah Valley.
+Now, exposed to attacks from Maj.
+Gen. John C. Fremont’s Union army in the Alleghenies to the west, and from another Union force under Brig.
+Gen. James Shields in the Blue Ridge to the east, Jackson steadily withdrew south.
+His monumental triumphs at Front Royal and Winchester on May 23 and 25, had unhinged Unionist aspirations for control of the lower Valley, but now fresh Northern forces under Fremont and Shields pursued him in quest of revenge.

-The towering, generally impassable, Massanutten massif played a key role in setting the stage, separating the Valley into two discrete halves for fifty miles.
-So did the two arms of the Shenandoah River, wending northward on either side of the big mountain, and only bridged infrequently.
-The disparate Federal commands allowed themselves to be separated by the Valley's topography.
-Shields moved through the smaller valley east of Massanutten; Fremont followed Jackson west of the mountain, and in direct contact.
+The towering, impassable spine of Massanutten Mountain played an important geographic role in the campaign, separating the Valley into two discrete halves for fifty miles.
+So did the two forks of the Shenandoah River, winding northward on either side of the big mountain and crossed by only a handful of bridges.
+The pursuing Federal commanders allowed themselves to be separated by the Valley's topography: Shields moved south through the smaller valley east of Massanutten, while Fremont followed Jackson west of the mountain close behind the Confederate column.

-Unwilling to await an attack, and eager to close with the Yankees, General Isaac Ridgeway Trimble pushed his brigade of four regiments forward from the right (east) end of the Mill Creek line.
-Trimble's men—one regiment each from Georgia, Mississippi, Alabama, and North Carolina--found cover behind a fencerow, in a perfect position to ambush any Federals who pushed forward without appropriate caution.
-Enough vegetation grew around the fence to provide useful camouflage.
+Three Federal brigades, supported by three more and outnumbering Ewell two to one, pressed down on the Confederate line.
+Eager to close with the Yankees, Brig.
+Gen. Isaac Trimble pushed his brigade of four regiments forward from the east end of the Mill Creek line.
+Trimble's men, one regiment each from Georgia, Mississippi, Alabama, and North Carolina, found cover behind a fence in a perfect position to ambush any Federals who pushed forward without caution.

-Precisely such an incautious advance as Trimble anticipated walked aimlessly into the Confederate deadfall, and paid a ghastly price for the error when Julius Stahel's brigade of New York a Pennsylvania troops moved toward Trimble's covert position, where they were gunned down at close range.
-Trimble's men, riding the crest of a wave of momentum generated by their repulse of the Stahel, pushed their advance right through the point where the Federal attack began.
+Precisely such an incautious advance as Trimble anticipated soon moved into Confederate gunsights.
+Brig.
+Gen. Julius Stahel's brigade of New York and Pennsylvania troops moved toward Trimble's position without skirmishers and were gunned down at close range.
+The 8th New York Infantry lost 250 men, half their strength, in just 15 minutes.
+“I never saw men double up and fall so fast,” one Alabama soldier recalled.
+Trimble's men, riding a wave of momentum generated by their repulse of the Yankees, pushed their advance to the north through the point where the Federal attack began.

-With Fremont violently overwhelmed at a crucial point, and stymied everywhere else, Ewell had deftly accomplished his mission.
+Although not all of his front-line brigades were engaged, Fremont’s casualties were well over twice Ewell’s.
+Ewell pulled back to Port Republic that night, having held off Fremont for a day.
 Jackson would have the morning of June 9 in which to defeat the Federal force approaching Port Republic under Shields, without interference from the direction of Cross Keys.